Titanfall 2: Single-player

 Titanfall had a low engagement with players post-release, despite huge initial sales.
 Fukuda believed the dwindling size of the community was due mainly to the game's lack of a single-player campaign.
 Zampella confirmed the introduction of a single-player campaign was intended to expand the player base, and McCoy believed this could make the overall package more complete.
 The team's vision for the campaign was to make it different from other first-person shooters, especially Call of Duty.
 This proved to be a challenge since many of them had worked at Infinity Ward, the developer of Call of Duty, before joining Respawn and had become accustomed to making a campaign in that style.
 According to McCoy, the team initially tried putting all the mechanics from the first Titanfall into the campaign, but it did not work out.
-As a result, the team decided to host many game jams in the studio, where team members were free to create new designs and experiment with technology with few constraints other than adhering to Titanfall's existing mechanics.
-The team was tasked not to follow traditional shooter campaign's design conventions.
-Team members were free to build prototypes for it, which would then be integrated to form a coherent campaign.
-These prototypes were internally referred to as "action blocks".
-They allowed the team to introduce "ideas after ideas" in the full game since these blocks were often independent of each other and had unique gameplay features.
+As a result, the team decided to host game jams, where team members were free to create new designs and experiment with technology with few constraints other than adhering to Titanfall's existing mechanics.
+The prototypes created from these game jams were internally referred to as "action blocks".
+They allowed the team to introduce "ideas after ideas" and work out the structure of the overall campaign since these blocks were independent of each other and had unique gameplay features.
 For instance, players would be time traveling in one level and assaulting Titans in the next.
-These blocks enabled the team to discover new ideas and work out the structure of the overall campaign.
 Internally it was called "211" as every level consisted of two parts involving pilot combat, one part involving pilot movement and puzzle solving, and one part involving Titan combat.